johannesulf/johannesulf.github.io/_pages/outreach.md

   overlay_filter: 0.2
 ---

 I believe it is vital to make research accessible to the general public.
-I gave talks about dark matter, dark energy and cosmology at local primary schools, Yale Open Labs science cafes, the New Haven Institute for Learning in Retirement, Astronomy on Tab events and the Yale Leitner Family Observatory.
+I gave talks about dark matter, dark energy and cosmology at local primary schools, Yale Open Labs science cafes, the New Haven Institute for Learning in Retirement, Astronomy on Tab events, the Yale Leitner Family Observatory and Stanford Splash.

 # Memberships

+* Stanford Splash, Fall 2021
 * Open Labs Yale, Fall 2016 - Spring 2019
 * New Haven Reads, Fall 2015 - Spring 2018
 * UCSB Physics Circus, Spring 2012